-You can create a meeting from your Microsoft Outlook calendar or email - which is helpful when you want to check someone's availability or have already agreed on a time via email.
+You can create a meeting from your Microsoft Outlook calendar or email-which is helpful when you want to check someone's availability or have already agreed on a time via email.

-- In your calendar, highlight where you want the meeting to occur

-- 2. In the event window, click More options

-- Then click ••• More, then

-Google Meet, then + Add a meeting
+- In your calendar, highlight where you want the meeting to occur - 2.
+In the event window, click More Options - Then click ••• More then □ Google Meet then + Add a meeting

-The joining information will then be added to your calendar or email invitation.
+The joining information will then be added to your calendar or email invite.